 Dear Mother —

 Our destroyer escort met us yesterday afternoon and I think everybody felt better to see them coming over the horizon and very quickly thereafter get up to and take a position around us.
-Our ship is one of a bunch of fourteen coming over together all of which mounts from 1 to 5 guns and we’ve also had a cruiser escort but, now that we are in the real submarine zone, all protection is welcome and the destroyers very comforting.
+Our ship is one of a bunch of fourteen coming over together all of which mount from 1 to 5 guns and we’ve also had a cruiser escort but, now that we are in the real submarine zone, all protection is welcome and the destroyers very comforting.

-I left Port—New York—the day I expected—September 10—but also, as I thought, didn’t come directly over.
+I left Port—New York—the day I expected—Sept.10th—but also, as I thought, didn’t come directly over.
 We went to another port where we waited on board ship for over a week for the convoy to assemble.
-There we officers were allowed to go ashore [for?] two days after first giving our word of honor not to attempt to communicate with friends or relatives.
+There we officers were allowed to go ashore two days after first giving our word of honor not to attempt to communicate with friends or relatives.
 There are a bunch of troops aboard besides some 75 of us unassigned officers and the enlisted men certainly looked envious when we went to shore and they couldn’t go.
 Felt sorry for them but they couldn’t all be trusted not to give information which might have endangered all of us.

 This ship is, as you may know, English—a Cunard liner, being the one which picked up the Titanic survivors several years ago.
 The officers and crew are typically English and have been an interesting type to me.

 There are four of us to a stateroom and I consider myself lucky in my roommates.
 The senior is a prominent Boston lawyer of 43—Stackpole—and a Harvard law man.
 One of the others is also a Bostonian and a Harvard man of about my age while the third is a Yale man from New Haven of about the same age.
 Luckily we were quite congenial and also all fond of bridge so I have killed a lot of time very pleasantly at bridge.
-We have an hour of conference on some military subject every morning, an hour of French and half an hour of physical exercise in the afternoon.
+We have an hour conference on some military subject every morning, an hour of French and half an hour of physical exercise in the afternoon.
 The rest of the day is at our disposal and there’s nothing much to do but read and play bridge.
-We also have a boat drill about once a day at the sound of the [indecipherable’s] whistle all running to our stations with life belts.
-It has become so much a matter of habit now that I believe if we were torpedoed we’d all go to our stations with very little excitement
+We also have a boat drill about once a day at the sound of the steamer’s whistle all running to our stations with life belts.
+It has become so much a matter of habit now that I believe if we were torpedoed we’d all go to our stations with very little excitement.

-Three days later—as I write we are drawing up to the dock at Glasgow have been on deck since breakfast watching the hills of Bonnie Scotland
+Three days later—as I write we are drawing up to the dock at Glasgow.
+Have been on deck since breakfast watching the hills of Bonnie Scotland.

 Love to all,

-Inf.
-U.S.R.
-American Expeditionary Force]
+Inf. – U.S.R. – American Expeditionary Force.